grange85/ahfow-www/_drafts/my-record-collection-034-galaxie-500-on-fire.md

 {% ahfowimage "" "" %}

-On Fire was my first exposure to Galaxie 500 and my first purchase ... but not this version - 1989 was the middle of my transition from vinyl to CD, so the first Galaxie 500 release I bought was On Fire on CD, the second was Today on vinyl.
+On Fire was my first exposure to Galaxie 500 and was my first purchase ... but not this version - 1989 was the middle of my transition from vinyl to CD, so the first Galaxie 500 release I bought was On Fire on CD, the second was Today on vinyl.
 I'm now slightly annoyed at my inconsistency.
 I bought [This Is Our Music on CD]({% post_url /2023/2023-05-08-my-record-collection-032-galaxie-500-this-is-our-music %}), but bought it as a birthday present for a friend on vinyl.

 Also slightly annoyed that I so fully jumped on the CD bandwagon ... it did get to the point where the consumer had no choice and I'd have had to, but no I was an early and complete adopter, just the sort of sucker the labels loved.
 I probably still am.